MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-dev.md

    The `AADWebSecurityConfigurerAdapter` class contains the necessary web security configuration for **aad-starter**.

-   1. The `DefaultAADWebSecurityConfigurerAdapter` class is configured automatically if you do not provide a configuration.
+   1. The `DefaultAADWebSecurityConfigurerAdapter` class is configured automatically if you don't provide a configuration.

    2. To provide a configuration, extend the `AADWebSecurityConfigurerAdapter` class and call `super.configure(http)` in the `configure(HttpSecurity http)` function, as shown in the following example: